 State District Two: State Qualifying Procedures

-In order to be eligible to compete at the State Tournament in an area (Debate/Speech/Congress), your school MUST have competed at least twice in one event in that area BY THE FIRST WEEKEND OF DECEMBER and must notify the District chair of their competition after that second tournament.
+In order to be eligible to compete at the State Tournament in an area (Debate/Speech/Congress), your school MUST have competed at least twice in one event in that area BY THE SECOND WEEKEND OF DECEMBER and must notify the District chair of their competition after that second tournament.
 Failure by a school to do so will result in that school being ineligible for the WSFA State Tournaments in March.
-Dues are waived this year due to the COVID-19 Pandemic.
+Note: dues are due at the same time, Saturday December 10th.

 State Qualifying Meets (IEs): All official, WSFA-Sanctioned meets are District 2 qualifiers at the first % award or first awarded break, provided that they meet the numerical minimums (participating in at least one round) below.